Health Insurance

 What is OSHC and why do I have to purchase it?

-In order to get an Australian student visa, you must have purchased OSHC.
+To get an Australian student visa, you must have purchased OSHC.

 OSHC is insurance to assist international students meet the costs of medical and hospital care that they may need while in Australia.
 OSHC will also pay limited benefits for pharmaceuticals and ambulance services.